 “At home we were six children.
 I used to stay with parents and they were unable, I just decided to go out of home, and I went to the street.”

 After four years drifting across Kenya, Benson arrived in Mombasa.
 Life on the streets was very difficult, and like so many street children he became dependent on drugs.

 When Benson was just 10 years old he was arrested in a police round up and put into an adult prison.
 His only crime being he did not have a home.
 Benson spent the next two months sharing a cell with hardened criminals whilst denied access to a lawyer or an adult to speak for him.
 He was never charged with a crime or taken to court.

 Glad’s House, our partner project based in Mombasa working to support street children, had made contact with Benson and organised his release.
-They invited him to attend their drop in centre where he was able to speak to social workers, receive drug rehabilitation support and play football.
-Benson now lives with his foster carer and works hard at school.
+They invited him to attend their drop in centre where he was able to speak to social workers, receive drug rehabilitation support, access education and play football.

 “It helps me to achieve my dreams because it encourages me and it makes me to have good grades so that I can go to college.”